How Payments Are Applied

 Underpayment (Paying less than the amount due)

-If loans have the same total amount due and the same interest rate, the payment will be allocated to any unsubsidized federal student loans or private education loans, starting with the loans with the highest balance.
-If the balance on the loans is the same, the payment will satisfy the loan with the oldest first disbursement date.
-If there are no unsubsidized federal loans or private student loans, the payments will be allocated to the subsidized federal loans in the same manner.
+5. To any unsubsidized federal student loans or private education loans, starting with the loans with the highest balance, or if the balance on the loans is the same, to the loan with the oldest first disbursement date.

 Making no payment or skipping a payment